opnsense/docs/source/intro.rst

 knowledge on (basic) networking.

-Like many products and projects, ours grows over time, functionality extends and changes, which sometimes makes it difficult to find what you need for the version your using.
+Like many products and projects, ours grows over time, functionality extends and changes, which sometimes makes it difficult to find what you need for the version you're using.
 Although we try to keep our documentation up to date, sometimes text doesn't reflect reality anymore.
 If that's the case and you think you found an omission, don't hestitate to open a report using one of our templates on `GitHub <https://github.com/opnsense/docs/issues/new/choose>`__ or a pull request of course if you're able to.

-Always assume the text is intended for the latest version of our product, in time we might add a version selector in the documentation, but given OPNsense is a security product, we advise to keep it up to date anyway to protect yourself against the latests threats.
+Always assume the text is intended for the latest version of our product, in time we might add a version selector in the documentation, but given OPNsense is a security product, we advise to keep it up to date anyway to protect yourself against the latest threats.

 The releases section contains the changelogs for all versions we published over the years, if there are remarks for an upgrade, this is a useful resource to collect the details.